 This event is currently at capacity.
 Please email Forum Coordinator Jenny Smith at firstname.lastname@example.org to be added to the waitlist.
 Thank you!

-looked toward our inner curator.
-We were excited to present a one-night Chicano art exhibit with the artists themselves and their works in the Crawford Family Forum.
+This month, as part of the ambitious celebration of SoCal art that is "Pacific Standard Time," KPCC and AirTalk with Larry Mantle will divine our inner curator.
+We are excited to announce a one-night Chicano art exhibit with the artists themselves and their works in the Crawford Family Forum.

 Photo Credit: 11157 - Frank Romero, The Arrest of the Paleteros, 2005, full-color print.
 AltaMed Art Collection.